d0r1h/CO2-Emission-by-Cars/README.md

 ### Inference Demo:

-Application is deployed on heroku and can be accessed on https://coemission.herokuapp.com/ and following data can be used to test the application.
+Application is deployed on heroku and can be accessed at https://coemission.herokuapp.com/ and following data can be used to test the application.

 |Engine Size|Cylinders|Fuel Consumption City|Fuel Consumption Hwy|Fuel Consumption Comb| Fuel Consumption Comb (mpg) | Fuel Types | Transmission type | Make | Vechicle Class | CO2 Emissions |
 | ------------- | ------------- | -------- | -------- |-------- |------- |------- | ------ | ------- | ------- | ------- |